Get Reliable JSON from LLMs: Structured Output Prompting Guide

 Picture this: you ask an AI to extract product information from a description and return it as JSON.
 The first time, it works perfectly.
 The second time, it adds extra commentary before the JSON.
 The third time, it misspells a field name.
 The fourth time, it returns a table instead of JSON.
 You copy the output into your code, and everything breaks.

 This is the nightmare of unstructured outputs.
-When you need clean data that flows directly into your systems, spreadsheets, or databases, “pretty close” isn’t good enough.
+When you need clean data that flows directly into your systems, spreadsheets, or databases, “pretty close” is not good enough.
 One extra word, one missing bracket, one inconsistent field name, and your entire workflow stops.

-But it doesn’t have to be this way.
+But it does not have to be this way.
 When you know how to request structured outputs properly, AI models can give you perfect JSON, flawless tables, and consistent formats that work the first time, every time.
 No manual cleanup, no parsing errors, no frustration.

-In this lesson, you’ll learn how to write prompts that produce bulletproof structured outputs.
-You’ll discover schema lines, strict field rules, validation techniques, and retry strategies that make your AI workflows reliable enough to automate completely.
+In this lesson, you will learn how to write prompts that produce bulletproof structured outputs.
+You will discover schema definitions, strict field rules, validation techniques, and retry strategies that make your AI workflows reliable enough to automate completely.

-Imagine you’re creating a recipe database.
-You need every recipe formatted exactly the same way so your app can read it:
+Imagine you are creating a recipe database.
+You need every recipe formatted exactly the same way so your app can read it.

 Assistant B gets better instructions: “Use this format: Name, PrepTime, Ingredients, Steps.”
-They’re more consistent, but sometimes they add extra notes, sometimes they forget a field, and sometimes they spell “PrepTime” as “Prep Time” with a space.
+They are more consistent, but sometimes they add extra notes, sometimes they forget a field, and sometimes they spell “PrepTime” as “Prep Time” with a space.
 Still breaks your app.

 Assistant C gets a complete template with an example recipe, strict rules (”PrepTime must be a number in minutes, no text”), and a validation checklist (”Check: all four fields present, PrepTime is numeric”).
 They return perfect recipe cards every single time.
 Your app processes them automatically with zero errors.

 The same principle applies to AI outputs.
 Generic requests produce messy data.
-Clear templates with examples help.
-But templates and examples plus strict rules plus validation create bulletproof structured outputs.
+Templates help.
+But templates plus strict rules plus validation create bulletproof structured outputs.

 A schema line is a clear definition of exactly what fields you want and what type of data each field should contain.